Huis Honselaarsdijk

-Huis Honselaarsdijk is a former palace and country residence of the Dutch Stadtholders and princes of Orange which lies about 2.6 km (2 mi) southwest of the border of The Hague, the Netherlands.
+Huis Honselaarsdijk is a former palace and country residence of the Dutch Stadtholders and princes of Orange which lies about 2.6 km (2 mi) southwest of the border of The Hague, Netherlands.
 It was one of the finest examples of Baroque architecture in The Netherlands.
 Today, only part of the outbuildings remain and are known locally as De Nederhof.